underdown/node-analytics/README.md

 This code is for the tutorial on creating a real-time website analytics dashboard using NodeJs, Socket.io, and Vue.js.

-Check out the full tutorial at [coligo](http://coligo.io/real-time-analytics-with-nodejs-socketio-vuejs/)
+Original code &amp; tutorial at [coligo](http://coligo.io/real-time-analytics-with-nodejs-socketio-vuejs/)

+Things I've added

+* OS Names and Counts
+* Browser User Agent Strings
+* Browser Model Counts